TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 +++
-title = "Rust excels where Clojure is lacking"
+title = "I rewrote a Clojure program in Rust" date = 2020-12-13
-#Clickbaity enough?
-date = 2020-12-02
 +++

-A while ago, I wrote a quite complicated diff tool in Clojure.
+About two years ago, I wrote a quite complicated diff tool in Clojure.
 It was complicated enough that I struggled to fit the algorithm in my head and the inputs were large enough that I had to make some efforts to improve performance.

-After a while, I started learning Rust, ported the current state of the Clojure program into Rust, was very happy with the change[^hooked-on-rust] and continued exclusively with Rust.
+About half a year later, I started learning Rust, ported the current state of the Clojure program into Rust, was very happy with the change[^hooked-on-rust] and continued exclusively with Rust.
-While working on that project, I've developed some opinions about the two languages, especially about error handling, performance and readability.
+While working on that project, I've developed some opinions about the two languages, especially about error handling and performance:

-I think that these are areas where Rust excels, while they are among the weaker spots of Clojure[^not-hating-on-clojure-tho].
+I think that these are areas where Rust excels, while they are among the weaker spots of Clojure[^not-hating-on-clojure].

 To put my experience in context:
 I had a bit more than one year of experience in Clojure when I moved to Rust.
 The diff tool was by far the largest Clojure program I've ever written, and it was only about 3000 lines.
 When I started writing Rust, reimplementing the existing Clojure code was among my first Rust code.
 I've continued learning Rust since then and have mostly stopped writing Clojure.
 If things have changed in Clojure recently, please let me know and I'll update the article.

-TODO some more intro before starting with error handling?
-Or a nice segue?

 <!--
 ## Intro